servicecatalog/oscm-jenkinsScripts/install/README.md

-You can log in into Jenkins with the Credentials
+You can use the following credentials to sign in to Jenkins

 User: Admin